BallotReady/api-documentation/README.md

 **Returns:**

 Below is sample return dictionary for a candidate request.
-Note that "stances" are embedded within "issues".
+Note that "stances" are embedded within `issues.stances`.
 For instance, a candidate may have stances about the issue of National Security.

 ```
 {